currentxchange/purple-explainer/Exchange-Listing.md

 # Liquidity Promise
-Of the first **1,000,000 WAX** raised by the direct listing of PURPLE, no less than **500,000 WAX** will serve as liquidity on Newdex and Alcor exchanges.
+Of the first **1,000,000 WAX** raised by the direct listing of PURPLE, no less than **500,000 WAX** will serve as liquidity on Newdex and Alcor exchanges and Alcor's DeFi swap.

-*As this is pre-beta, consider all elements subject to modifications*

-# Founder Pay Freeze Period
+# Founder Pay Promise
 Pay to the Founder (1/12 Max Supply) will be distributed over 14 years by incremental % starting at 1%.
 All values in PURPLE and rounded.

 2021 = 1% = 29,859